Skip to Content

 Anemia is a condition in which the body does not have enough healthy red blood cells.
 Red blood cells provide oxygen to body tissues.
 There are many types of anemia.

-Anemia of chronic disease is anemia that is found in people with certain long-term (chronic) medical conditions.
+Anemia of chronic disease (ACD) is anemia that is found in people with certain long-term (chronic) medical conditions that involve inflammation.

 Anemia is a lower-than-normal number of red blood cells in the blood.
-Some conditions can lead to anemia of chronic disease include:
+ACD is a common cause of anemia.
+Some conditions that can lead to ACD include:

 Anemia of chronic disease is often mild.
 You may not notice any symptoms.